SARAH DAVIES

 Landscape Design

 Catherine Shenk has worked in horticulture for fifteen years, designing and installing interior and exterior tableaus.
 She is currently the supervisor of landscaping and horticulture at the University of Alaska Anchorage.
-Previous to her horticulture career she was a successful small business owner operating a shop in downtown Anchorage called The Rage.
-This shop was an artfully constructed landscape of historically significant artifacts, attentively arranged to represent the stories of lives and families past with reverence and respect.
-She also worked with Buzz-O-Plex Productions as a puppeteer for a decade.
-You may have (not) seen her manipulating marionettes in productions of Don Giovanni, Pagliacci, Petrushka, and numerous vignettes.
-Catherine has a liberal arts degree with an emphasis in history, literature and art.
-She is also a student of life whose experience and skills span a wide range of genres.
+Prior to her horticulture career, she was a successful small business owner, operating a downtown Anchorage shop called The Rage.
+The shop was an artfully constructed landscape of historically significant artifacts, attentively arranged to honor the stories of past lives and families with reverence and respect.

 Also, dogs can tell where she is pointing.